Mebdix/MyPersonalWebsite/content/post/essentials-R/index.md

   preview_only: false
 lastmod: "2020-12-13T00:00:00Z"
 projects: []
-subtitle: "Welcome \U0001F44B We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time."
+subtitle: "In this post, I explain the details of the course, and the topics covered."
-summary: "Welcome \U0001F44B We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time."
+summary: "A very quick introduction to the basics of R programming."
 tags:
 - Academic
-title: My introductory notes on R is available under course page.
+title: My course notes on basics of R is available under course page.
 ---

 ## Overview